oracle/node-oracledb/doc/src/api_manual/connection.rst

 .. attribute:: connection.callTimeout

+    .. versionadded:: 3.0

-    Sets the maximum number of milliseconds that each underlying :ref:`round-trip <roundtrips>` between node-oracledb and Oracle Database may take on a connection.
+    This read/write property is a number which sets the maximum number of milliseconds that each underlying :ref:`round-trip <roundtrips>` between node-oracledb and Oracle Database may take on a connection.
 Each node-oracledb method or operation may make zero or more round-trips.
 The ``callTimeout`` value applies to each round-trip individually, not to the sum of all round-trips.
 Time spent processing in node-oracledb before or after the completion of each round-trip is not counted.

     The ``callTimeout`` setting has no effect when using IPC connections, that is, when node-oracledb is running on the same host as the Oracle